rohan-kekatpure/rohan-kekatpure.github.io/_posts/2021-07-07-gaussian-approximation.md

 Our proxy for accuracy is the quality of the conservation condition.
 For $8$, $20$ and $64$ component functions the value of the conservation sum equals $0.90$, $0.92$ and $0.95$.

-Another interesting fact is that as we add more component functions, the trajectories of the coefficients are shorter.
+Another interesting fact is that as we add more component functions, the cloud of the coefficients becomes 'stiffer'.
 The coefficients $$\alpha_m$$ and $$\beta_m$$ have to travel less distance to achieve an accurate fit.
-For smaller values of $$M$$, the coefficients have to travel a bit further to obrain an accurate fit.
+For smaller values of $$M$$, the coefficients have to travel a bit further to obtain an accurate fit.
+This is an observational fact and I do not have intuition for why this might be.

 ## Optional: Gradient descent implementation